-A more simple process, this typically involves the cutting a small portion of the ring before soldering back together.
-This is essentially a process of fusing of two ends of metal.
+A more simple process typically involves cutting a small portion of the ring before soldering back together.
+This is essentially a process of fusing two ends of metal.

-Again following any work, cleaning and polishing takes place to make the ring look its best.
+Again following any work, cleaning and polishing take place to make the ring look its best.

 Where To Get Your Ring Resized

-Nevertheless is is essential you do your research and due diligence head of time.
-Look out for reviews, ask to see some of their previous work etc.
+Nevertheless is essential you do your research and due diligence ahead of time.
+Look out for reviews, ask to see some of their previous work, etc.

 It comes highly recommended to avoid going the cheap route.

 How Much Does It Cost To Get A Ring Resized?

 Getting a ring resized can cost anywhere from $25-$400.
 It depends entirely on the type of ring, the material it is made of, the complexity of the style and the experience of the jeweler.

 Generally, you can expect to pay slightly more for a ring upsize compared to a downsize, due to it being a slightly more difficult procedure that will require a bit more skill and time on the part of the jeweler.